 • Conduct full statement reviews for completeness and accuracy.

-• Provide feedback and approve BAS lodgement.
+• Provide feedback and approve submissions.

 How to protect your records from common Bookkeeping mistakes?

 While proper monitoring minimises risks, it is also important to recognise warning signs that may indicate bookkeeping issues.
 Early detection can prevent escalation and more significant problems.
+Identifying concerns early allows businesses to work directly with providers to restore quality or escalate if necessary.
+Timely response is key to protecting business interests.

 Common warning signs of problems include: